National Schools' Observatory

-Each summer the ARI welcomes students, from school years 12 and 13 (or equivalent), for a week-long work experience programme.
+Each summer the ARI welcomes school students, for a week-long work experience programme.
 This week consists of talks, workshops, and gives the students an idea of how professional research is done at a university.

 There is no charge for this work experience week.

 Read what students said about Work Experience Week: